georgthegreat/cppstuff/join_path/join_path.md

 C++17 introduced `std::filesystem` namespace and, particularly, `std::filesystem::path` class, both providing a convenient way to operate with local file systems.

 `std::filesystem::path` supports `append()` member method, which allows to join two path objects with suitable path separator.
-However, there is no convenient way to join multiple path objects, which is supported by the standard libraries of the other program languages (e. g. [os.path.join](https://docs.python.org/3/library/os.path.html#os.path.join) from Python).
+However, there is no convenient way to join multiple path objects, which is supported by the standard libraries of other program languages (e. g. [os.path.join](https://docs.python.org/3/library/os.path.html#os.path.join) from Python).

-At the time of writing this proposal, the only way of joining multiple path object is to sequentially apply `operator/` to them, which requires the client to convert first argument to `std::filesystem::path` object explicitly, thus making the code looks like:
+As I write this proposal, the only way of joining multiple path objects is to sequentially apply `operator/` to them, which requires the client to convert the first argument to `std::filesystem::path` object explicitly, thus making the code look like:

 ```
 const std::filesystem::path home_dir = std::filesystem::path("/home") / std::getenv("USER");
 std::filesystem::is_dir(std::filesystem::path(home) / "thegeorg" / "repo" / "cppstuff");
 ```

-It also requires both left and right arguments of `operator/` to be `std::filesystem::path` objects, which requires allocation and makes the multiple appendings ineffective.
+It also requires both left and right arguments of `operator/` to be `std::filesystem::path` objects, which requires memory allocation and makes the multiple appendings ineffective.

 This is an attempt to add a more convenient and effective way to join multiple paths with a single statement.

 ## Impact on the Standard

-This proposal changes `<filesystem>` header only and does not affect language core.
+This proposal changes `<filesystem>` header only and does not affect the language core.
 The proposal might benefit from `path_view` type which might be introduced in [P1030](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1030r2.pdf).

 ## Design Decisions

 The author supposes that `join_path` would require at least two path components to be joined.
-The variadic variant of the method was chosen in order to avoid putting all input components into some container (thus, saving at least one allocation), and in order to match function signature agains existing variants.
+The variadic variant of the method was chosen in order to avoid putting all input components into some container (thus, saving at least one allocation) and in order to match function signature against existing variants.

 ## Proposed Wording